 Today’s businesses want it all: secure data and applications accessible anywhere from any device.
-It’s possible with cloud technology, but there are inherent challenges to making it a reality.
+It’s possible with cloud technology, but there are inherent cloud computing security challenges to making it a reality.

 In our technology driven world, security in the cloud is an issue that should be discussed from the board level all the way down to new employees.
 The CDNetworks blog recently discussed “what is cloud security” and explained some of its benefits.
 Now that we understand what cloud security is, let’s take a look at some of the key challenges that may be faced and why you want to prevent unauthorized access at all costs.

 A DDoS attack is designed to overwhelm website servers so it can no longer respond to legitimate user requests.
 If a DDoS attack is successful, it renders a website useless for hours, or even days.
 This can result in a loss of revenue, customer trust and brand authority.

 Complementing cloud services with DDoS protection is no longer just good idea for the enterprise; it’s a necessity.
-Websites and web-based applications are core components of 21st century business and require state-of-the-art security.
+Websites and web-based applications are core components of 21st century business and require state-of-the-art cybersecurity.

 Challenge 2: Data breaches